machineghost/workday-time-entry-bookmarklet/README.md

 ## The Bookmarklet Used to Work, Then Stopped

 This sort of code is heavily dependent on the specifics of Workday's HTML: if that HTML ever changes, it will break.
 When that happens please let me know (again via GitHub issue and/or Slack) and I'll do my best to update it.

+## I'm a Dev and I'd Like to Edit and/or Improve This Bookmarklet

+You can find the original code for the bookmarklet, *not* formatted to be a bookmarklet, but instead as normal (multi-line/indented) Javascript code, in the index.js file in this repository.